spectrocloud/librarium/content/docs/04-clusters/3-cluster-management/12-palette-webctl.md

 * Cluster access with Spectro Proxy
 * CLI-Based Cluster Access

-## Simple Cluster Access
+## Cluster Access

-For this scenario, a user can connect to the cluster directly as below:
+For general scenario, a user can connect to the cluster directly as below:

 <br/>